About 'Peep Show'

 Robert, too, insists he's been spared the nightmare of abject humiliation.
 "I've been turned down a couple of times, but that wasn't so much embarrassing as baffling..." he jokes.
 "I've been with someone for eight years, and so I'm not really in practice.
 It only just finished, so I'm still thinking about getting back on the saddle... or whatever you call it.
 The bike?
 The horse?
 Whatever word doesn't sound like I'm calling someone a horse!"

-In a case of life imitating art, like Jez and Mark, Robert and David met at University (though it's difficult to imagine Mark and Jeremy going to Cambridge like their real life counterparts!).
+In a case of life imitating art, like Jez and Mark, Robert and David met at University.
 "We met eight years ago," explains Robert.
-"We both did comedy as students, and were both in a review group called Footlights.
+"We both did comedy as students, and were both in a revue group called Footlights.
 We went on to do a show, just the two of us, and that went really well.
 Then, when we left, we did fringe shows around London and in Edinburgh.
 From there, we got an agent and started meeting producers, and started writing and acting."

 It immediately becomes clear that these two take little seriously, including themselves and their success.
 They are about as far as you can get from the comedic archetype of the funnyman who is serious, dour and miserable away from the cameras.
 Their answers are peppered with jokes, usually at their own expense, and they interrupt each other constantly, with the confidence and familiarity of old friends who have been working together since they met at Cambridge nearly ten years ago.
 Little did they know then, as members of the infamous Cambridge Footlights, that they'd be following in the footsteps of some of the society's more celebrated alumni.